 Founded by Professor Paul Gewirtz in 1999 as the China Law Center, the Paul Tsai China Center is the primary home for activities related to China at Yale Law School.
-The Center is a unique institution dedicated to helping advance China’s legal reforms, improving U.S.–China relations, and increasing understanding of China in the United States.
+The Center is a unique institution dedicated to helping advance China’s legal reforms, contributing to the development of U.S.–China relations, and increasing understanding of China in the United States.

 In interaction with research and teaching at Yale, the Paul Tsai China Center works collaboratively with a broad range of top experts in the Chinese government, universities, and civil society on concrete projects designed to have a positive practical impact.
 Our Center has an established track record in helping to further a broad range of legal reforms in China.
-Cooperative projects have focused particularly on issues of judicial reform, criminal justice reform, administrative and regulatory reform, and public interest law.
+Cooperative projects have focused particularly on issues of judicial reform, administrative and regulatory reform, antidiscrimination, criminal justice, and other aspects of public interest law.
 Projects involve a range of activities, including workshops and seminars in the United States and China, research visits to Yale and to China, and books or articles by Chinese or U.S. scholars.

 In 2016, Yale Law School received an extraordinary gift of $30 million in honor of its distinguished alumnus, the late Dr. Paul C. Tsai, ’54 LL.M , ’57 J.S.D., to support the continuing work of the China Center.
 This generous gift was given by Paul Tsai’s son, Joseph C. Tsai, Yale College, B.A. ’86; Yale Law School, J.D. ’90.
 In recognition of this gift, the Center was renamed the Paul Tsai China Center.